UX research methods: key factors for product managers to consider

 - Tips for success: Provide realistic, task-based scenarios (e.g., “Transfer $100 to savings”).
 Test with diverse user groups.

-d) Validation phase: ensuring success
+Validation phase: Ensuring success through usability testing

 Post-launch, focus on validating your product’s performance and making data-driven improvements.